chinesepowered/stellarblend/README.md

 **Navigation:**
 - Visit `/` to see the network switcher
 - Go to `/mainnet` for production-ready experience
-- Go to `/testnet` for safe demo mode
+- Go to `/testnet` for safe development environment

 **Prerequisites**: Node.js 18+, PNPM, Freighter Wallet